platium111/property-frontend/ERROR.md

   `Attempting to add and remove a global secondary index at the same time on the` -> need to remove table in graphql and remove connection -> add again

+16/11/2020

+- Batch custom query, resolver from multiple table create Query, Mutation in .graphql -> based on function name inside those, it will generate this function in Mutation or Queries in package code of react -> then generate `resolvers` in build -> can override name to custom that resolver